-NOTE 5 - CAPITAL LEASES
+NOTE 5 - LEASE LIABILITIES

-The District is obligated under several leases for school busses that are accounted for as capital leases.
+The District is obligated under several leases for school busses that are accounted for as lease liabilities.
 The lease obligations are accounted for as a liability in the government-wide financial statements.
-The future minimum lease obligations and the net present value of these minimum lease payments as of June 30, 2019, were as follows:
+The future minimum lease obligations and the net present value of these minimum lease payments as of June 30, 2022, were as follows:

-The assets acquired through capital lease are as follows:
+The assets acquired through lease liabilities are as follows: